Maison Mirabeau WinesProvencal RecipesSaladTaste

 • Fry them for a couple of minutes in a pan with a bit of olive oil.

-• Swirl the marinade round gently, close the jar and put them in the fridge over night.
+• Swirl the marinade around gently, close the jar and put it in the fridge overnight.

-• You can make more as they will keep a couple of weeks if refrigerated and are delicious on a roast slice of bread as well.
+• You can make more than needed, as they will keep a couple of weeks if refrigerated.
+They are also delicious on a roast slice of bread.

-• Roast them in olive oil (be careful not to turn the heat up too much as olive oil burns easily), until they are nice and golden brown on the outside and sufficiently cooked on the inside (just try one to make sure..).
+• Roast them in olive oil (be careful not to turn the heat up too much as olive oil burns easily) until they are nice and golden brown on the outside and sufficiently cooked on the inside (try one to make sure..).

 • Take out the pieces of pumpkin and add the seeds to the pan.